yohanesstef/UNIC-CASS-2024/README.md

 # SAR ADC Analog IC projects for UNIC-CASS-2024

+**All technology of this IC Design are open source technologies, which  Skywater 130nm PDK**

 This repository contains SAR ADC Analog IC simulation and layout for UNIC CASS 2024 held by IEEE Solid-State Circuits Society (SSCS)

 ## Sample and Hold Bootstrap Circuit